isomerpages/mlaw-corp/news/speeches/_posts/2015-04-23-1DG-Thian-Yee-Szes-Introductory-Remarks-at-the-UNCITRAL-Singapore-Seminar-on-the-Convention-on-Contracts-for-the-International-Sale-of-Goods.md

 ---
-layout: post
-title: 1DG Thian Yee Sze's Introductory Remarks at the UNCITRAL-Singapore Seminar on the Convention on Contracts for the International Sale of Goods
+title: '1DG Thian Yee Sze''s Introductory Remarks at the UNCITRAL-Singapore Seminar on the Convention on Contracts for the International Sale of Goods'
 permalink: /news/speeches/dg-remarks-uncitral-seminar-2015
 breadcrumb: Speeches
-collection_name: news

 ---

 23 Apr 2015 Posted in [Speeches](/news/speeches)